pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

   player’s speed, but it is a bit more work to write the code in the first place.

-* Add another costume to the apple — you could use `orange.png` from the media library.
+* Add another costume to the apple — look in the _Costumes_ tab to see what you already have available from the “Cartoon fruit” bundle, or find your own images.
 (Your code will be clearer if you then change the name of the sprite to `Fruit`!)
 Each time the `Fruit` appears, choose randomly which costume to wear.
 (Hint: a good place for this code is in the first part of the apple’s script, before the `while` loop.)
-The Scratch/Python help will tell you the Pytch version of Scratch’s `switch costume` block.
+The Scratch/Python help will tell you the Pytch version of Scratch’s `switch costume` block, and how to choose things randomly.

 * Make the score-keeper jump up and down in celebration when the player catches an apple.
 In Scratch you might use the `repeat`